Lincoln Place (Pittsburgh)

 Lincoln Place is a neighborhood in the 31st ward of Pittsburgh, Pennsylvania, located in the southeast corner of the city.
-It home to the largest water tower in western Pa.
+It is represented on the Pittsburgh City Council by the representative of District 5, Barb Warwick.
+The neighborhood is home to the largest water tower in western Pennsylvania.
+McBride Park is home of the Pittsburgh Penguins, UPMC, deck hockey rink.
+Opened in 2021, it is the home rink of the Pittsburgh Locs, with coach Dave Loc.

 Surrounding communities

 Lincoln Place has four borders, including the Pittsburgh neighborhoods of Hays to the northwest and New Homestead to the north, and the boroughs of Munhall to the northeast and West Mifflin to the east, south and west.
-Every year Lincoln Place holds a treasure hunt inspired by hit movie “National Treasure”.
-Treasure hunters go deep into McBride woods to search for the lost treasure of Dave Loc.